Sedation Dentist in NYC

 Sedation is most commonly used for young children who are unable to cope with the delivery of dental care, children who have a high level of anxiety and for some children with special needs.
 Procedures such as fillings, crowns, root canals, and extractions often require sedation.

 Sedation is recognized by the American Academy of Pediatric Dentistry as an effective way to make many children comfortable during their dental visit.
-Before administering any sedative or anesthetic to your child, your pediatric dentist will talk to you about the process of sedation and pre- and post-sedation instructions.
+Before administering any sedative or anesthetic to your child, your NYC sedation dentist will talk to you about the process of sedation and pre- and post-sedation instructions.

 Nitrous Oxide “Laughing Gas”

 The American Academy of Pediatric Dentistry endorses the use of nitrous oxide/oxygen inhalation therapy as a safe and effective technique to reduce anxiety and decrease pain.
 The gas (a mixture of nitrous oxide and oxygen) is administered by inhaling through a flavored nasal mask in which your child will smell a sweet, pleasant aroma.
 Patients are still conscious and can talk to their dentist during their visit.
 Nitrous oxide is one of the safest sedative treatments in dentistry.
 It has a rapid onset, and the effects wear off almost immediately.
 Nitrous oxide may be used in combination with other sedative agents.